avineshwar/secretgrind/README.md

 		Total bytes tainted: 25
 		==123==

-Secregtgrind is now able to infer the information we want: "test1.c:18:@0xffefffb4b:stack_var": this means the variable is stored at address 0xffefffb4b, its name is stack_var and was declared in the file test1.c at line 18.
+Secregtgrind is now able to infer the information we want: "test1.c:18:@0xffefffb4b:stack_var": this means the variable is stored at address 0xffefffb4b, its name is 'stack_var' and was declared in the file test1.c at line 18.

 Now recompile test.c with optimization: